-WASHINGTON — U.S. President Donald Trump plans to host next year’s gathering of the Group of Seven rich democracies at his private golf resort in Florida, White House acting Chief of Staff Mick Mulvaney announced on Thursday.
+WASHINGTON (AN) — U.S. President Donald Trump plans to host next year's gathering of the Group of Seven rich democracies at his private golf resort in Florida, White House acting Chief of Staff Mick Mulvaney announced on Thursday.

 Mulvaney told reporters that Trump has decided the G-7 summit on June 10-12, 2020 will be held at Trump National Doral Miami, focused on the global economy and incentives for growth, rolling back "prosperity-killing regulations," ending trade barriers and reopening energy markets.